 MUSIC // Charles directs operas, Le Messie du peuple chauve by Eric Breton at Avignon Opera, based on the eponym novel, Cubanacan by Roberto Valera, on the life of architect Riccardo Porro, at Havana national Opera.
 He developed music pieces like 20 silences with Dom Bouffard at Vicenza Festival, based on his research at NASA or collaborated with composers such as François Sarhan for the staging of Home Work with Ictus Ensemble at Bregenz Festival or Alexandre Desplat and Solrey for En Silence.

-He also works as a co-director for Robert Wilson and collaborated with him in over twenty countries.
-In 2019/20, Charles developed with him Mary Said with Isabelle Huppert and Jungle Book with CocoRosie at Théâtre de la Ville in Paris, Malintzin in Mexico, toured I La Galigo in Indonesia and Krapp's Last Tape by Beckett where he directs Wilson on stage.
+ROBERT WILSON // He works as a co-director for Robert Wilson's works since 2009, collaborating together on over twenty productions.
+Recently, he remounts with Wilson the historic I was sitting on my patio in collaboration with Lucinda Childs, develops and co-directs Mary Said with Isabelle Huppert, Jungle Book with CocoRosie at Théâtre de la Ville in Paris, and tours numerous shows, including Krapp's Last Tape by Beckett where he directs Wilson on stage.

 PERFORMER // Trained as a performer by Meg Harper (Merce Cunningham Co), Robert Wilson and Philippe Chemin, he performed during 20 years in theatres such as Comédie-Française, Lincoln Center in New York, Festival d’Avignon, Festival d’Automne à Paris, Barbican Center.